|Abbreviation||FT / PT|

 The Master of Science in Information Technology in Education [MSc(ITE)] is intended for instructional designers, educators and professionals, including educational publishers, software developers, tertiary-sector staff, school administrators, IT coordinators and people involved in staff IT training in business settings, who have an interest in ITE and wish to update, extend and reflect on their knowledge and practice.
 The programme provides a comprehensive understanding of the cultural, administrative and technological implications of current and new educational technologies.
 It prepares students to design, develop, implement and evaluate the use of IT in various educational level and settings.

-The MSc(ITE) programme has a modular programme structure, including taught modules and an optional dissertation.
+The MSc(ITE) programme has a modular programme structure, including taught courses and a capstone course.

 The programme extends over one academic year of full-time study or between two and four years of part-time study.
 There will be three terms in each academic year.
 The three terms will begin in September, January and May.